7 tips to craft the perfect maze

 Here's seven tips on how to create a great experience for your testers while getting the most out of Maze.

 #1.
 Keep the number of missions under 7

-Remote testing sessions are very different from face-to-face interviews: testers aren't dedicating 100% of their focus on your product.
+Remote testing sessions are very different from face-to-face interviews: testers aren't dedicating a hundred percent of their focus to your product.
 That's great news, because in real life your users won't either.

-Users give away some of their free time in participating, so their attention will drop significantly the longer your Maze lasts.
-A good rule of thumb is to try to keep your number of missions under 7, and the average time to complete under 5 minutes.
+Users give away some of their free time in participating, so their attention will drop significantly the longer your maze lasts.
+A good rule of thumb is to try to keep your number of missions under seven, and the average time to complete under five minutes.

 Try sharing your draft maze with a co-worker; track the time it takes him/her to complete it and if it's over 5 minutes, you might need to simplify your maze.

 #2.
 Start with a simple & straightforward mission

-Chances are your testers are very new to the concept of prototyping & user testing.
-In order to help them, we've added the following warnings at the beginning of a Maze:
+Chances are your testers are very new to the concept of prototyping and user testing.
+To help them, we've added the following warnings at the beginning of a Maze:

 ✔︎ This is not the final product, only a succession of interactive pages.